 We can provide specialist support, help you with safety planning, connect you with practical support services (e.g housing, financial, legal).
 You may require special consideration, or support around timetabling or other academic assistance.

-We can connect you with Victoria’ specialist sexual assault counselling and advocacy service - the Centre Against Sexual Assault (CASA).
+We can connect you with Victoria’s specialist sexual assault counselling and advocacy service - the Centre Against Sexual Assault (CASA).
 RMIT Counsellors are also available.

-You can make a complaint.
+You can make a report.
 We can help.

-Do I have to make a complaint?
+Do I have to make a report?
 No.

-What can the University do if I don’t make a complaint?
+What can the University do if I don’t make a report?

 We can provide you with support and talk about your other options.

-Can I change my mind and make a complaint later?
+Can I change my mind and make a report later?
 Yes

 The matter will be investigated.
 If it involves another student the investigation will be conducted by Student Governance Unit of the Academic Registrar’s Group.
-If it involves a staff member, the investigation will be conducted by Human Resources.
+If it involves a staff member or a third party connected to RMIT, the investigation will be conducted by Policy and Workplace Relations.
 The person investigating may need to speak with you about what has happened.
 You may want the support of a student rights officer, a family member or a friend.
 A member from Safer Community can also provide this support.

 What happens next?

-The university can’t make decisions about whether a crime has been committed.
-Instead, the complaint investigator will consider what happened and whether the university’s rules about behaviour have been broken.
-The University Student Conduct Board (for students) or HR (for staff) will make a decision about the outcome or penalty.
+The University can’t make decisions about whether a crime has been committed.
+Instead, the report investigator will consider what happened and whether the university’s rules about behaviour have been broken.
+The University Student Conduct Board (for students) or Policy and Workplace Relations (for staff) will make a decision about the outcome or penalty.